 For a very long time, Africa has been dying to share its passions, potentials and stories with the rest of the world.
 Unfortunately, these desires were quickly dampened by the lack of an appropriate channel through which the people could share their “African experiences” by themselves.
 This brought about a very one sided and Eurocentric perspective, that starved the world of Africa’s colorful, vibrant, inspiring and diverse creative scene.
-Thankful to the social media there has been a significant break through unwarranted barriers, resulting to an evident change of perceptions with regards to the African people and their cultures.
+Thankful to the social media there has been a significant break through unwarranted barriers, resulting to an evident change of perceptions with regard to the African people and their cultures.
 These changes can be noticed in our daily interactions with people from different cultural backgrounds as we engage in conversations relating to Africa.

-As air is to man, so is the social media today to the creative African scene.
-In just a few years, these online platforms have greatly improved the level of interconnectedness within the African continent; building bridges of mutual understanding and sharing between contemporary Africa and the rest of the world.
+As air is to man, so is the social media to the creative African scene today.
+In just a few years, these online platforms have greatly improved the level of interconnectedness within the African continent; building bridges of mutual understanding, and sharing information between contemporary Africa and the rest of the world.
 “The social media is showing how people of African descent see their homeland or country.
 Social media is a platform where everyone can express his feelings and share ideas.
 That’s why it’s important to address social media and creative Africa together.”– Beatrace Angut Oola, Fashion Africa Now.
 In commemoration of the Social Media Week 2017, a high-profile international panel of African entrepreneurs in Lagos, New York and Hamburg ceased the opportunity to stress on the importance of the social media for the creative African scene, using their success stories as key references.
 The panellists included: Mai Atafo (Fashion designer & entrepreneur), Funmi Fagbemi (Entrepreneur & Founder of VR Creative Agency), Kukua Odoi (Entrepreneur, Founder, African Prints in Fashion (APiF), Beatrace Angut Oola (Fashion Entrepreneur & Consultant, Founder, APYA Productions & Fashion Africa Now).

-Paris was another venue where Digital Africa was further celebrated.
-The first edition of Adicom Days (Africa Digital Communication Days) on March 2. equally brought together 30 influential figures (Ivory Coast, Cameroon, Senegal, Ghana etc) in digital communication in Africa to discuss on the topic: Brand Content and Influence Marketing-Key Drivers of Digital Africa.
-The event provided a unique opportunity to explore digital trends, brand content, web influencers, new video media, social networks and innovative formats of digital advertising in the context of an Africa where the internet penetration rate is expanding fast.
-Likewise their counterparts in Hamburg, these African influencers shared their worlds, how they inspire their audience with their paths, their experiences and their daily challenges.
-The event concluded with the inaugural Adicom awards ceremony, rewarding creativity, talent and innovation in African digital communication.
+Paris was another venue where ‘Digital Africa’ was further celebrated.
+The first edition of Adicom Days (Africa Digital Communication Days) on March 2nd equally brought together 30 influential figures in the field of digital communication from Ivory Coast, Cameroon, Senegal, Ghana etc to discuss on the topic: Brand Content and Influence Marketing-Key Drivers of Digital Africa.
+The event provided a unique opportunity to explore digital trends, brand content, web influencers, new video media, social networks and innovative formats of digital advertising in the context of Africa, where the internet penetration rate is expanding fast.
+Likewise their counterparts in Hamburg, these African influencers took the opportunity to share not only their personal and professional experiences, but also how they inspire their audiences with these experiences, with their career paths and with the daily challenges they face.
+The event concluded with the inaugural Adicom awards ceremony rewarding creativity, talent and innovation in African digital communication.

 Based in Nigeria, 360nobs.com can proudly work in many parts of the world because of the social media.
 “It has given us and others the opportunity to see you for who you are and tell your story your own way.
 Personal style is now more than corporate style.”– Noble Chibuzor, Founder & Chief Marketing Officer.